2016 Townville Elementary School shooting: Perpetrator

-Jesse Osborne (born September 8, 2002) was identified as the gunman.
+Jesse Dewitt Osborne (born September 8, 2002) was identified as the gunman.
 He had attended Townville Elementary School through fifth grade and was known to be sociable and someone who did well in classes.
 At the time of the shooting, he was being homeschooled after being expelled from middle school for bringing in a hatchet and a machete earlier in the year of the shooting.
 He had a presence online, and made a comment saying: "I think I'll most likely kill around 50 or 60.", and he enjoyed studying serial killers and mass killers, including the perpetrator of the Sandy Hook Elementary School shooting.
 On February 16, 2018, Judge Edgar H Long made the decision to waive Osborne, 15 years old at the time, out of Family Court and up to General Sessions Court where he will be tried as an adult.
 Osborne was charged with two counts of murder, three counts of attempted murder and five counts of possessing a weapon.
 By U.S. federal statues, Osborne faced up to life in prison without parole.